BRSL1/CleaningData/CodeBook.md

 Code Book
 =========
-This Code Book describes the variables, the data, and the transformations and work that I performed to clean up the data as part of the **Coursera**'s project **Getting and Cleaning Data**
+This Code Book describes the variables, the data, and the transformations and work that I performed to clean up the data as part of the [**Coursera**](http://www.coursera.org)'s project **Getting and Cleaning Data**

 Here's a the link to [my final data set](https://s3.amazonaws.com/coursera-uploads/user-19e115787c80679a2336524b/973497/asst-3/2d1eb1c0a20511e4ac048fbcdaa06f3b.txt) that contains required averages

 ##### Data Dictionary - My Tidy Data

+My final data set contains...
+	TWO Character Variables and
+	86  Numeric Variables ( Features )
+	180 Rows

 	-----------	----	-----------		------------	---------------------------------------------------------
 	Variable	size	Description		Values			Value Explanation